 - high foot traffic and movement of heavy objects such as furniture and fixtures

 - moisture and molds build-up

 Don't get overwhelmed.
-There are easy and simple ways to resolve the problem, as discussed in a separate section below.
+There are easy and simple ways to resolve the problem, as discussed below.

 How to Apply Adhesive to LifeProof Flooring Seams